 Black Women-Owned South African Fund Managers

-We have our roots in business and private equity.
+We have our roots in business rescue and private equity.
 We are passionate about making a difference in the world through the allocation of capital with impact.
-We invest in SMEs using our ‘Gender Lens’ which assessing what the future of gender in that SME could be, and by implementing our gender development programme guided by the management team.
+We invest in SMEs using our ‘Gender Lens’ which assesses what the future of gender in that SME could be, and by implementing our gender development programme guided by the management team.
 Our portfolio companies don't have to be women-owned to qualify for investment - just positively predisposed to us helping them get there.

 HOW WE MAKE SUPER RETURNS